Trust Architecture for Agentic AI

 Board and Governance Advisory

 Your commercial infrastructure needs board-level visibility.
-We help AI-native companies establish governance frameworks, board reporting structures, and the institutional muscle memory needed to manage AI risk at scale, including geopolitical exposure, model dependency, and regulatory readiness.
+We help AI-native companies establish governance frameworks, board reporting structures, and the institutional muscle memory needed to manage agentic AI risk at scale including geopolitical exposure, model dependency, and regulatory readiness.

 Capital Raise Readiness

-Clean commercial infrastructure is the on-ramp to institutional capital.
-When your trust layer is built, we can help you pressure-test your investment thesis, refine the capital narrative, and position the business for a structured raise, with introductions to investors who understand AI-native businesses.
+Clean trust architecture is the prerequisite for institutional capital — not an optional add-on.
+Capital raise readiness services are delivered in partnership with Elenara Capital, launching September 2026.
+We have existing relationships with institutional investors who evaluate AI-native businesses specifically.
+When your trust layer is built, we help you pressure-test your investment thesis, refine the capital narrative, and position the business for a structured raise with introductions to investors who understand AI-native businesses.

 The compounding cost of waiting: Every enterprise contract you sign on inadequate terms sets a precedent your next deal has to work around.
 The trust layer costs less to build before you need it than after the deal falls through.